After the

 V Superman: Dawn of Justice”.
 It’s probably my least favorite of the Batman

-movies, but I wouldn’t call it a waste of time, as it certainly had some highlights
+movies, but I wouldn’t call it a waste of time either, as it certainly had some highlights

-the place, but that’s what the film is like in a nut-shell.
-Maybe now that the
+the place, but that’s what the film is like in a nutshell ... a mix experience, but with a lean toured positive.

 No comments: